 The benefits to a good responsive design are numerous, but mainly it’s about improving user experience for your readers on mobile devices.
 They no longer have to pinch and zoom to read your content, or pan around and try repeatedly to click on a tiny navigation link to find what they are looking for.
 A mobile friendly site will resolve all these issues, making your website easier to use and navigate on small screens.
 Your readers will thank you.

 In addition to the user-based reasons to make your site mobile friendly, in April of 2015, Google announced it will begin using mobile-friendliness as a ranking factor.
 While it may be a small consideration in your overall search ranking, it’s still an important one.
 You can test to see if your site is mobile friendly using Google’s mobile testing tool.
 Sites deemed mobile-friendly will display a subtle “mobile-friendly” tag on search queries performed on a mobile device (desktop search will remain unchanged).

 With Regards to Ads/Ad Revenue

-Two years ago, bloggers worried about lost ad revenue when switching to a mobile responsive design.
+Years ago, bloggers worried about lost ad revenue when switching to a mobile responsive design.
 And back then, advertisers still hadn’t quite gotten their footing when it came to mobile-optimized advertising.